pivinx1/sparrowassistant/README.md

 # Getting started
  Simply clone the source code OR download an release, then open your command line of choice, navigate to the folder with the source code then run ```python main.py```.

+# Creating apps
+ As an app developer, you are tasked to maintain and update your applications.
+As the main Sparrow developer, I simply review and merge your changes.
+Just create an pull request from your fork to add your app to Sparrow.